Bay of Islands family itineraries

 One of the Bay of Islands' best-kept secrets is the Kawiti Glowworm Caves.
 They’re only 20 minutes south of Paihia, so you can drop in if you’re travelling to the Bay of Islands from Auckland.
 On a guided tour, you’ll walk through lush native rainforest before reaching a cave full of twinkling glowworms and incredible rock formations.

 Today will be a full day out on the water on board our Cream Trip cruise.
-It’s the most comprehensive cruise in the Bay of Islands with the opportunity to go through the Hole in the Rock, see and swim with dolphins*, explore an island, and for the older kids – go boomnetting!
+It’s the most comprehensive cruise in the Bay of Islands with the opportunity to go through the Hole in the Rock, see dolphins and other marine life, explore an island, and for the older kids – go boomnetting!

 Jump in the car and head to Kerikeri for the day.
-You’ll find some interesting places for the whole family, including the Parrot Place, home to over 300 birds from all over the world, a fun and engaging art trail at the Wharepuke Sculpture Park and the Makana Chocolate Factory where you can watch chocolate being made!
+You’ll find some interesting places for the whole family, including the Parrot Place, home to over 300 birds from all over the world, a fun and engaging art trail at the Wharepuke Sculpture Park and the Makana Chocolate Factory where you can watch chocolate being made (and try some free samples)!
 You can also enjoy Kerikeri on one of our afternoon tours, visiting the chocolate factory, historic sites and a boutique vineyard.

 Spend the day soaking up the sun at the beach!
 Pack your beach essentials, lots of food and drinks, load up the car and catch the car ferry over to Russell for a day at Oneroa Bay.
 It’s a popular spot and perfect for children.
 Or if you’d rather stay in Paihia, head to the waterfront and hire a paddleboard, jet ski or kayak for an adventurous day on the water.